Skin and nail changes

 - Increased sensitivity to sunlight.
 Ask your nurse or doctor about what precautions you should take.
 You may need to stay out of the sun altogether.
 In general, always protect your skin – seek shade from the sun, cover up, wear a hat and sunglasses and use a suncream with a sun protection factor (SPF) of at least 30 for adults and at least 50 for children

 Tips and hints – skin care

 - Protect your skin from the sun.
-Cover up and use a sunscreen or sunblock (SPF 30 or more).
-Don’t apply sunscreen before radiation treatment.
+Cover up and use a sunscreen or sunblock (SPF 30 or more for adults and 50+ for children).
+Don’t apply sunscreen before radiation treatment

-- Don’t apply heat or cold to the affected area.
-For example, heating pads, hot water bottles, ice packs.
-Avoid saunas and steamrooms.
+- Don’t apply heat or cold to the affected area, such as heating pads, hot water bottles or ice packs.
+Avoid saunas and steam rooms

-- In general you may find it more comfortable to wear loose, casual clothing made from natural fibres like cotton.
+- You may find it more comfortable to wear loose, casual clothing made from natural fibres, such as cotton

 Changes to your nails